GGC-DSA/Kaggle-Spr2025/README.md

 be slang and not quite literal to the intended meaning of the actual word, some tweets may sound off.
 This project is an attempt to create a Natural Language Process code that deciphers and identifies whether a tweets is announcing a literal disaster or if the tweet is being metaphorical.

+## Models Used
+Below are the listed models used for Natural Language Processing.
+Please see model's notebook for results.

+### Support Vector Machine
+Support Vector Machine (SVMs) is a supervised learning model that is used for classification, regression, and outliers detection.
+This type of algorithm allows data to be serparated by margins and put into certain classifications.
+The results for SVMs are determined based on the data and parameters are used.
+In this case, kernel RBF is determined to be the best SVM result based on classification report.

 Kaggle Link: https://www.kaggle.com/competitions/nlp-getting-started/data